21 Tasty Online Ordering and Food Delivery Statistics in 2020

 But don’t take our word for it.
 Here are some of the most impactful statistics showing the value and growth of online ordering in 2019.

-Online Ordering Statistics for Restaurants
+Online Ordering Statistics for Restaurants in 2020

 - When placing an online order, a patron is more likely to use a restaurant’s website than a third-party site like Grubhub.
 (ToastTab)